TotempaaltJ/Foldifyer/README.md

 A program to visualize how it would look if you'd fold a strip of paper over and over again (to infinity).
 Licensed under the BSD license - see LICENSE.txt.

+All you need is Python 2.x which should have Tkinter preinstalled.

 Folding paper?
 --------------